Posts about motivation

 If the slogan emphasizes what is being practiced every day, it can be a helpful reinforcer.
 If it conflicts with what is done every day it breeds cynicism and shows disrespect for people.
 This which is a huge problem.
 And managers have to know it is very easy for people to see the lack of cloths on the emperor slogan.
 Dilbert does a great job showing the risks of using slogans.
 Those you are targeting the slogan to are more likely to think like Dilbert than the they are to think like the pointy haired boss (and if you are the one pushing the slogan that means you are well on your way to being the phb – so be careful).

 Slogans clearly fall under Deming’s understanding psychology area of management.
 To use them effectively you need to make sure the value provided, exceeds the cost and risk.
 I see no better way to evaluate slogans than through the lens of Deming’s system of management, interdependent components of: psychology, systems thinking, understanding variation and theory of knowledge.
-If the slogan is not supported by they system of management in place it will do harm.
+If the slogan is not supported by the system of management within the organization the slogan will do harm.

 In response to: Are Slogans Always Bad or Can They Inspire?